RedhawkSDR/assets/sdr/devices/FmRdsSimulator/README.md

 ## Installation

-This asset requires the `libRfSimulators` share library, which must be installed in order to build and run this asset.
+This asset requires the `libRfSimulators` shared library, which must be installed in order to build and run this asset.
 To build and run from source, run the `build.sh` script.
 To install to `$SDRROOT`, run `build.sh install`.

 ## Notes